IHaveThatPower/fourier-glare/README.md

 There are other flags supported (or intended to be supported), but that's the main way to do it.
 There are some sample aperture images you can play with in the `apertures` directory, but feel free to make your own!

-Generate files will appear in a directory called `tmp` that, by default, lives inside the module directory.
+Generated files will appear in a directory called `tmp` that, by default, lives inside the module directory.
 You can override this with a command line switch as desired.

 The output result that can be used as a PSF for the Convolve node in the Blender Compositor will be called `chromatic_psf.exr` or `PSF_normalized.exr`, depending on your preference.
 If you use the former, you will likely need to dial the intensity way down, but you may lose some detail in using `PSF_normalized.exr`.